tonybaccccc/HTML5-Slot-Machine-WITH-RTP-Tools/README.md

 # HTML5-Slot-Machine-WITH-RTP-Tools

 Made for fun, during my spare time.
-Was interested in the process of creating a slot machine, and how one would manage RTP and spins to an external player.
+Was interested in the process of creating a slot machine, and how one would manage RTP.

 Play Here : https://tonybaccccc.github.io/HTML5-Slot-Machine-WITH-RTP-Tools/